-There is no evidence that Applicant participated in financial or credit counseling.
-He did not provide a budget or other information related to his financial obligations from which to determine his current financial reliability and adherence to his legal responsibility to timely file Federal income tax returns.
+Applicant did not provide a budget or other information related to his financial obligations from which to determine his current financial reliability or ability to maintain payments on the debts.

 Policies

 When evaluating an applicant's suitability for national security eligibility, the administrative judge must consider the pertinent AG.
 In addition to brief introductory explanations of the security concern, the guidelines list potentially disqualifying conditions and mitigating conditions, which are to be used in evaluating an applicant's national security eligibility.